 The Bolinas Field Station is an integral part of the College of Marin's Life and Earth Sciences Program.
 For over 42 years, the Station teamed with students eager to learn and investigate the physical and natural world around them — spawning a life-long passion and love for the environment.
 And now, we are rebuilding the Station in an effort to educate and inspire a new generation of students who will personally and/or professionally address the issues confronting our collapsing environment.

-We almost there!
-To help us close the campaign, the Jay Pritzker Foundation, will be matching dollar to dollar up to $250,000.
+The Jay Pritzker Foundation, will be matching dollar to dollar up to $250,000.
 Double your donation today!

 The Marin Community College District is excited to announce its plans to break ground on the new Bolinas Field Station during the summer of 2023.
 The Field Station will be a one-of-its-kind facility for a community college district in California.
 This exciting state-of-the-art project designed by Perkins Eastman Dougherty Architects will include indoor and outdoor classrooms on edge of the Bolinas Lagoon.
 The Field Station has been planned for versatility in its potential uses.
 The laboratory and lecture spaces are designed for education and faculty-directed student research in all of the environmental sciences with an emphasis on marine-related areas of study.
 Seawater tanks and outdoor exploration tables are also planned.
 The Field Station will also include office space and areas for storing specimens.
 The existing dock and boat launch will continue to be a critical part of the facility.